malucart/MyFavoriteCrypto/README.md

 * The user can sign in/up with their Facebook account
 * The user can see a list of crypto data (Recycler View)
 * The user can like how many crypto they want
-* User's liked page are saved between sesions
+* User's liked page are saved between sessions
 * The user can delete how many crypto they want on their liked page
 * In the user's liked page, it's possible to plot a graphic to see better the data of their favorite crypto